River Clyde: Pollution

 The amount and type of sedimentary pollution in the Clyde reflects the area's industrial history.
 In order to assess how the nature of the pollutants has changed over time, from 1750 to 2002, seven sediment cores of one metre's depth were collected, and dated using lead concentrations and changing lead isotope ratios.
 The sediments showed a long but declining history of coal usage and, beginning around the 1950s, an increasing reliance on petroleum fuels.
 The decline of hydrocarbon pollution was followed by the appearance of PCB concentrations in the 1950s.
 Total PCB concentration levels peaked in the period 1965 to 1977, and declined beginning in the 1990s.
-The Polmadie Burn, which flows into the Clyde at Richmond Park, remains heavily contaminated by hexavalent chromium, to the extent it turned bright green in 2019, and yellow in April 2021.
+The Polmadie Burn, which flows into the Clyde at Richmond Park, remains heavily contaminated by hexavalent chromium, to the extent it turned bright green in 2019, and yellow in 2021.

-Although pollution from heavy industry and power generation has been decreasing, there is evidence that man-made pollution from new synthetic compounds in electrical products and textiles has been increasing.
+Although pollution from heavy industry and power generation has been decreasing, there is evidence that human-made pollution from new synthetic compounds in electrical products and textiles has been increasing.
 The amounts of 16 polybrominated diphenyl ether (PBDE) compounds used as flame retardants in televisions, computers, and furniture upholstery were measured in sediment cores collected from six sites between Princes Dock and Greenock.
 Comparison of the amounts of PBDE compounds revealed a decline in certain compounds, in line with the European ban on production of mixtures containing environmentally harmful PBDE with eight and nine bromine atoms.
 At the same time, there was an increase in the amounts of the less harmful mixture, composed of ten bromine atoms.

-Media

-The Clyde plays an important role in the Para Handy novels of Neil Munro, and subsequent adaptations.
-It also features in novels by Alasdair Gray, Matthew Fitt, and Robin Jenkins.
-It is mentioned in the "Ossian" poetry of James Macpherson, as well as the works of John Wilson, William McGonagall, Edwin Morgan, Norman McCaig, Douglas Dunn and W.S.
-Graham.
-It also features in the work of many visual artists, including William McTaggart, J.M.W.
-Turner, Robert Salmon, and George Wyllie.

-The Clyde appears prominently in the films Young Adam, Sweet Sixteen, Just a Boys' Game, and Down Where the Buffalo Go, and was the subject of the Academy Award-winning film documentary Seawards the Great Ships.
-It is referenced in the traditional folk songs "Clyde's Water" and "Black Is the Color (of My True Love's Hair)", as well as "Song of the Clyde", which was popularised by Kenneth McKellar.